 The project team can be contacted during office hours at 091 509267 (Weekdays 9am-5pm) and at email@example.com.

-If you would like to arrange an online consultation with a member of the project team, please contact us by phone, email, or via the online meeting booking facility.
-Online meetings will be facilitated during the week of 13th and 20th of December 2021 and 3rd, 10th, 17th and 24th of January 2022.
+If you would like to arrange an online consultation with a member of the project team, please contact us by phone or email.